Irish Soda Bread

 Instructions

-• In a large mixing bowl, combine the flour, sugar, baking powder, baking soda, and salt.
-Stir these dry ingredients together thoroughly.
+• In a large mixing bowl, whisk together the flour, sugar, baking powder, baking soda and salt to evenly combine all dry ingredients.

-• Divide the batter evenly between the prepared pans, smoothing the tops to ensure an even bake.
+• Divide the batter evenly between the two prepared loaf pans.
+Smooth the surface of each loaf for even baking.

-• Place the pans in the preheated oven and bake for approximately 1 hour, or until a toothpick inserted into the center of the loaves comes out clean.
+• Place the pans in the preheated oven.
+Bake for about 60 minutes, or until a toothpick inserted in the center comes out clean.

 Keyword Irish Soda Bread